wuhao-wu-jiang/Personalized-PageRank/README.md

     -is_undirected yes \
     -output_folder DataSetCleaned/dblp
 ```
-After the program finish, there should be 3 output files in "*DataSetCleaned/dblp*".
+After the program returns, there should be 3 output files in "*DataSetCleaned/dblp*".

 1. **attribute.txt** : a meta file that records the number of vertices and edges in the output graph.